-Conduct in the classroom is to be professional as on the job.
+Conduct in this class is to be professional as on the job.
 Appropriate language and behavior is expected at all times.
-If a student chooses not to use proper conduct, he/she will receive a zero for that particular assignment.
+If a student chooses not to use proper conduct, the student will not receive points for that particular assignment.
 That student will have a conference with their instructor and if a workable solution cannot be arrived at between the two at that time, the student will proceed through the school's formal disciplinary procedure.